shohei1029/16spp/README.md

 # 16spp
+Python and Shell scripts for my research.
-from spring of 2016
+These scripts were used from spring of 2016.

-private scripts written by S.N.
+Private scripts written by S.N.